irvha836/skink-genomics/Robust SNP calling/RefSNPCalling.md

   --out robust_filtered90_minDP3_maxmiss60

 ```

-Didnt remove any snps and neither did minDP 4 so investigated relationship betweenheterozygosity and depth in R
+I then investigated the relationship between heterozygosity and depth in R within my data set and found no correlation between depth and heterozygosity so we have detected true differences

 ```
 vcftools --vcf robust_filtered90_minDP3_maxmiss60.recode.vcf --het